LivePersonInc/developer-center/pages/documents/Rich Messaging/File Sharing/Step 3 - Request Upload URL.md

 **Note**: The supported file types are `JPG`, `JPEG`, `PNG`, `GIF`.
 Each file can be up to 3MB and the preview must be under 30KB.
+Although file sharing supports uploading file of sizes up to 3MB, we recommend resizing and/or compressing the file to shorten the file processing time (sanitation services, post-processing services, etc.).

 See full documentation for generating temporary upload URL [here](consumer-int-msg-generate-temp-upload-url.html).

 Request Body Example: